Per Stirpes: The Estate Planning Decision You Can’t Ignore

 Every bank or custodian has a “beneficiary designation form.”

-If you need to make a change to your beneficiaries – including per stirpes or per capita – you need to contact your bank or custodian and request this form.
+If you need to make a change to your beneficiaries, including per stirpes or per capita, you must contact your bank or custodian and request this form.

 (You can also contact your financial planner if you have one.)